azwqxr/azwqxrbatchfiles/README.md

 azwqxr batch files
 -----------------------
-keep my batch files up to date with the updates posted here
+keep my batch files up to date with the updates posted in the folders
 -----------------------
 BUG FIXES |
 ASTHETIC UPDATES |